andreas0x41/coding-tutorial-obsidian/content/Python/1 General/6 Variables.md

 # Naming Rules
 There are a few rules that all variable names must follow.
 1. **Start with a letter or an underscore**: A variable name must begin with a letter (a-z, A-Z) or an underscore `_`.
-2. **Can contain letters, numbers, and underscores**: A variable name can contain any numer of letters, numbers and underscores, but no special characters or spaces.
+2. **Can contain letters, numbers, and underscores**: A variable name can contain any ammount of letters, numbers and underscores, but no special characters or spaces.
 3. **Cannot be a reserved [[8 Keywords|keyword]]**: Avoid Python’s built-in keywords like `if`, `for`, `class`, ...

 Example of correct variable names: `x`,`_valid_name`, `variable123`, `_123_`, ...